gmass0n/gmass0n/README.md

 ### Hello, I'm Gabriel 👋

-I’m a full stack developer that loves everything about coding.
-I currently work as a ReactJs, Node.js and React Native developer at Aquisi, in Pedreira, SP.
+I’m a full stack developer that loves everything about technologies.
+I currently work as a ReactJs, Node.js and React Native developer at RS Solutions, in Pedreira, SP.

 - 📫  How to reach me: gmasson010@gmail.com or Instagram [@gmass0n](https://www.instagram.com/gmass0n/).